This post may contain affiliate links.

 Push Button Piezo Wand

-The Kovea Spider does not have an integrated piezo lighter, unlike many regular canister stoves, where the burner is mated with the canister.
+Unlike many regular canister stoves, the Kovea Spider does not have an integrated piezo lighter, where the burner is mated with the canister.
 Instead, the stove comes with an easy-to-lose, push-button piezo wand.
-While the peizo works great in warmer temperatures when burning your fuel as vapor, it stops working in cold temperatures (which piezos are known to do) when you’re likely to use the stove in inverted canister mode.
-For colder weather, you’ll want to bring an ignition source that will throw a bigger spark or flame, like a fire steel or matches.
+While the piezo works great in warmer temperatures when burning your fuel as vapor, it stops working in cold temperatures (which piezo are known to do) when you’re likely to use the stove in inverted canister mode.
+For colder weather, you’ll want to bring an ignition source that will throw a bigger spark or flame, like a fire steel or a lighter.

 The Kovea Spider is compact enough to fit inside a 1.1 liter pot with a large gas canister and a wind screen.